 Q: My terrace house flat roof is about 10 years old.
 Do I need to re-waterproof before solar?

-Almost certainly yes, or at minimum a professional assessment is essential.
-A 10-year-old polyurethane or acrylic membrane in Singapore's UV environment is at or past its typical service life.
-Commission an assessment (S$200–400) before committing to an installation date.
-If the membrane needs replacement, doing it before solar will save significantly more than the combined cost of assessment and waterproofing work.
+Almost certainly yes, or at least a professional assessment is essential.
+A 10-year-old polyurethane or acrylic membrane in Singapore's UV environment is at or past the typical service life for those systems.
+Commission an assessment before committing to a solar installation date.
+If the membrane needs replacement, doing it before solar will save you significantly more than the cost of the assessment and the waterproofing work.

-Q: My tiled roof has no visible cracks.
+Q: My tiled roof has no visible cracks or missing tiles.
 Do I need any pre-solar waterproofing work?

 For a tiled roof in visually good condition, the main checks are ridge/hip mortar condition and valley drainage.
-If your roof is less than 15 years old with intact ridges and clear valleys, you may proceed to solar without waterproofing work.
-The Sunollo team confirms this during the pre-installation survey.
+If your roof is less than 15 years old and ridges appear intact from ground level, you may proceed to solar without waterproofing work.
+Ask the Sunollo installation team to confirm their roof inspection findings — they will note any concerns during the pre-installation survey.

-Q: Can solar panels protect my roof from weathering?
+Q: Can solar panels actually protect my roof from weathering?

 Yes, to a degree.
-Panels covering a roof surface reduce direct UV exposure and temperature cycling on the covered area.
-The covered portion of a tile roof typically shows less UV bleaching and mortar degradation than the exposed portions.
-On metal roofs, coverage reduces UV-driven degradation of lap sealants in the covered zone.
-This is a genuine benefit of roof-integrated solar.
+Panels covering a tiled or metal roof surface reduce direct UV exposure and temperature cycling on the covered area — both significant accelerants of material degradation in Singapore.
+The covered portion of a tile roof typically shows less UV bleaching and mortar degradation than the exposed portions over time.
+On metal roofs, panel coverage reduces the UV-driven degradation of lap sealants in the covered zone.
+This is a genuine benefit, not just an marketing claim.

 Q: I want to re-tile my roof in the next few years.
 Should I do that before or after solar?

 Before, if the re-tiling is within the next 3–4 years.
-Re-tiling with solar already installed requires lifting the entire array first — a significant additional cost.
-If the re-tiling is 5+ years away and current tiles are structurally sound, solar first is fine; the future re-tile project will need to budget for temporary solar dismount.
+Re-tiling requires temporary removal of all tiles from the surface being worked on.
+Doing this with a solar array already installed requires lifting the entire array first — a significant additional cost.
+If you are planning a full re-tile, schedule solar after the new tiles are installed.
+If the re-tiling is 5+ years away and the current tiles are structurally sound, solar first is fine — the future re-tiling project will need to include temporary solar dismount as part of its scope and budget.

-Sunollo's installation warranty covers water ingress caused directly by the solar installation — for example, a seal failure at a conduit penetration.
+Sunollo's installation warranty covers any water ingress caused directly by the solar installation — for example, a seal failure at a conduit penetration point.
 It does not cover pre-existing waterproofing conditions or membrane failures unrelated to the solar hardware.
-Sunollo's pre-installation roof assessment documents the baseline condition of your roof before installation, providing clear reference for any post-installation dispute.
+This is why the pre-installation roof assessment matters: it establishes the baseline condition of your roof before installation, providing clear documentation of what was pre-existing and what, if anything, the installation could have introduced.
+For flat roofs, Sunollo's pre-installation assessment specifically notes the membrane condition to protect both the homeowner and the installer.

-Q: How does ongoing roof maintenance work under SunolloCare?
+Q: How does ongoing roof waterproofing maintenance work under SunolloCare?

-The best solar installations are ones where roof condition was thoroughly assessed and, where needed, remediated before the panels went on.
-A 25-year solar system is a long-term commitment to the roof surface it sits on.
-The right pre-installation preparation — costing a fraction of the system itself — protects that investment for its full operational life.
+The best solar installations are ones where the roof condition was thoroughly assessed and, where needed, remediated before the panels went on.
+A 25-year solar system is a long-term investment in both energy savings and your home.
+The roof it sits on needs to be in a condition that supports the full operational life of that investment.

 Sunollo's pre-installation survey covers roof condition assessment for all installation types.
 For homes with flat concrete roofs showing any signs of membrane deterioration, we will provide a clear assessment and, where warranted, pause the installation timeline to allow proper waterproofing remediation before proceeding.

-For more detail on how Sunollo installs on specific roof types, see our How We Install guide, the Roof Types knowledge base, and the Mounting Methods guide.
-Ready to discuss your roof specifically?
-Contact us for a free home assessment.
+For more on how Sunollo approaches installation on different roof types, see our How We Install guide, the Roof Types knowledge base, and the Mounting Methods guide.
+If you are ready to discuss your specific roof and the right solar system for it, contact us for a free home assessment.